-The Bureaucrats Who Defied the President
+The GOP Appointees Who Defied the President

 William J. Burns: Trump’s bureaucratic arson

 In testimony last week, Yovanovitch, along with George Kent, the deputy assistant secretary of state for European and Eurasian affairs, and Bill Taylor, the top U.S. diplomat in Ukraine, demonstrated the link between patriotism and government service.
 All of the three made sure to mention that they had proudly served under both Democratic and Republican presidents.
 Together, they displayed a clear link to the nonpartisan civil servants who collectively prevented Watergate from becoming an even graver constitutional crisis.
-Before Watergate became a story that dominated the national media in the spring of 1973, there were individuals in within the Office of Management and Budget (OMB) and the IRS that took dramatic steps to block Nixon’s attempts to politicize their work.
+Before Watergate became a story that dominated the national media in the spring of 1973, there were individuals within the Office of Management and Budget (OMB) and the IRS that took dramatic steps to block Nixon’s attempts to politicize their work.

 As we wait to learn more about the exact role that officials within Trump’s OMB played in his attempt to cut off aid to Ukraine, the public has access to White House records that show that Nixon tried to use the same office to cut federal funds to colleges and universities who adopted a liberal attitude towards antiwar protests.
 Nixon was particularly determined to deprive the Massachusetts Institute of Technology of tens of millions of dollars of Department of Defense funds for weapons-related research.
-The president was interested in using MIT as a test case a way to play politics with Pentagon funds and eventually revamp the nation’s liberal education establishment.
+The president was interested in using MIT as a test case of a way to play politics with Pentagon funds and eventually revamp the nation’s liberal education establishment.

 The order was initially blocked by a Nixon appointee, George Shultz, when he was the director of the OMB in the spring of 1972.
 The plan was stopped again in early 1973 when it went before three assistant directors within the office, Kenneth Dam, William Morrill, and Paul H. O’Neill.
 The trio threatened to resign if they were forced to carry out a request to punish MIT, as they viewed the president’s plan as a clear attack on their office’s work.
 “I was going to pick up my pen for public consumption,” recalled Morrill, a registered independent who had worked for Democrats and Republicans.
 O’Neill, a Republican, also remembered resisting the order and his threat to resign.
 “Congress established eligibility for federal grant funds, and the authority vested in the departments and agencies receive the funds,” he once told an interviewer.
 “We have no authority in the executive office to overrule it and we’re not going to do it.”
 The three were supported by Shultz, their former boss, who had moved to the Treasury Department, and the White House backed down from the request.
 The president’s plan to punish MIT and other elite schools was never carried out, but only because of federal workers who refused to participate in Nixon’s war against the liberal establishment.